kuehnste/QiskitTutorial/README.md

 # QiskitTutorial

-Basic Qiskit tutorials prepared for the DESY workshop on quantum computing.
-Content will be added shortly before the tutorial.
+Basic Qiskit tutorials prepared for the quantum computing block course at RWTH.

-## Prerequisites
+## Running Qiskit

+For the tutorials we are going to use [Qiskit](https://github.com/Qiskit/qiskit "Qiskit").
+There are two options to work with Qiskit.
+The first one is to install it locally on your machine.
+The second option is to obtain an IBMQ account for IBM's quantum experience and use the IBM Quantum Lab to run the notebooks.
+Both options are described below.

+### Prerequisites for running locally and installation instructions
 [Qiskit](https://github.com/Qiskit/qiskit "Qiskit") requires Python 3.6 or later.
 If you do not have Python, we recommend installing [Anaconda](https://www.anaconda.com/products/individual "Anaconda Individual Edition").

 To separate Qiskit from existing Python packages, we recommend setting up a virtual environment.
 If you are using Anaconda, you can follow the instructions [here](https://qiskit.org/documentation/install.html "Qiskit Installation Instructions").
 If you are using pip, instructions how to create a virtual environment can be found [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).